-Prerequisite: MAT E137 or equivalent; Prerequisite or Parallel: ENG E101
+Prerequisite: MAT E137 or equivalent; Prerequisite or Parallel: ENG F101

 A study of the fundamental principles, theories, and laws of chemistry.
 Topics include atomic theory and the structure of the atom, the aggregated states of matter, kinetic-molecular theory, chemical bonding, stoichiometry and periodicity, solutions and colloids.
-3 hours lecture and 3 hours laboratory.